Chriscrossing/PyPlottingASK/README.md

 ## A Crash Introduction to Python

-Structure of a python file, data types, importing packages, Objects, functions, classes, indexing lists and arrays, slicing arrays.
+Structure of a python file, data types, importing packages, functions, indexing, slicing arrays/lists.
 Start to introduce the core packages that you will always use, so numpy and its specific data types.

 Maybe a short piece on how to google something you want to do, finding a relevant python package, installing that package and making sense of a packages wiki page in order to use it.